 The second most important piece of equipment or accessory is a cleaning kit.
 Not so much for the camera is for the lens.
 A camera lens isn’t actual glass; it’s something called optical glass.
 It’s a soft plastic and scratches easily.
 Scratch a camera lens and the camera is just about useless.
 While you won’t see the actual scratch on your pictures, you will see distortion, flare, and fuzziness as the image has to travel through the scratch.

 Tissues may be ok for keeping your eyeglasses clean, but they’re not good for a camera lens.
-Optics need special lens tissues that are 100% soft fibers and free of any grit.
+Optics need special lens tissues with soft fibers and free of any grit.
 Bunch the lens tissue up a bit to make a cushion before using it and always use a clean sheet.
 Lens cleaner cloths aren’t safe, no matter how soft they feel.
-Just one little bit of grit on a tissue or cloth turns it into sandpaper, and that’s not good for your lens.
+Just one little bit of grit on a tissue or cloth turns it, into sandpaper, and that’s not good for your lens.
 A brush with a blower is a good accessory to have also and will gently blow away dust without scrubbing.

-Next on the accessory list it’s a tripod.
+Next on the accessory list is a tripod.
 A tripod holds the camera steady much steadier than you can with your hands, especially for using a telephoto lens.
 You may not notice camera shake when you first look at your pictures, but it robs sharpness.
 Lines won’t be as distinct as they should be and your pictures won’t have as much visual snap.

 Tripods have a little cousin called a monopod.
 It’s not a steady as a tripod as it just has one leg, but it goes a long way towards removing the wiggle and jiggle they can ruin your pictures while still allowing you the flexibility to pan your camera and move it from side to side.